You are currently viewing DIY Barn Style House Plans with Loft: Step-by-Step Guide for Beginners

 Starting your barn house project means picking the perfect loft barn house plans.
 The right plan boosts both function and beauty.

 About 60% of barn homes include outdoor spots like patios and decks.
-These areas are perfect for hosting guests outside10.
+These areas are perfect for hosting guests outside.

 Choosing the right loft layout is important for making the most of your space.
-Around 40% of barn homes use lofts for extra living or storage10.
-For smaller homes, like 30′ x 30′ barndominiums, lofts can be offices or family rooms11.
+Around 40% of barn homes use lofts for extra living or storage.
+For smaller homes, like 30′ x 30′ barndominiums, lofts can be offices or family rooms.

-Customizing your barn house plans lets you tailor the design to your needs.
-You can add big windows, outdoor areas, and media rooms9.
-Also, about 50% of new barn homes use green features like energy-saving windows and solar panels10.
+Customising your barn house plans lets you tailor the design to your needs.
+You can add big windows, outdoor areas, and media rooms.
+Also, about 50% of new barn homes use green features like energy-saving windows and solar panels.

 FeatureOption 1Option 2Option 3